Because of their invasiveness, biopsies are often performed after other diagnostic tests.

 Separating benign from malignant mesothelioma is one of the most challenging aspects of mesothelioma diagnosis.
 A mesothelioma is malignant when cancer cells have invaded the stroma, but this is not always easy to identify under a microscope.
 Pathologists who are unsure of the malignant nature of the mesothelioma consult the help of specialists and follow consensus guidelines.

 Cytology is the science of examining cells to characterize and diagnose disease.
 A pathologist will study samples obtained from nonsurgical biopsies such as fine-needle aspiration and thoracentesis.
 The cells collected during these biopsy procedures can be stained or treated in various ways to help the pathologist identify and characterize the retrieved cells.
 Based on the results of these studies, the pathologist can provide an assessment of the biopsy.

 While cytology can be very helpful in diagnosing certain cancers, such as cervical cancer, the process has limited usefulness in the diagnosis and staging of mesothelioma.
-The main limitations of cytology in the diagnosis and characterization of mesothelioma are:

 - Nonsurgical biopsy methods may not provide a sample sufficient for diagnostic purposes (especially sarcomatoid mesothelioma, which typically does not shed cells into a pleural effusion)